-This shift is happening because patients, accustomed to doing all sorts of activities from shopping to banking on their phones, have developed an appreciation for the convenience of virtual care.
+This shift is not new, but it is accelerating.
+Patients, accustomed to doing all sorts of activities from shopping to banking on their phones, have already started to develop an appreciation for the convenience of virtual care.
 At the same time, healthcare administrators face mounting pressure to advance the Quadruple Aim: improve population health, deliver better patient experiences, manage costs and improve clinician experiences – factors that all point toward opportunities virtual care can support.

 As a result, “webside manner” (the virtual equivalent of bedside manner) is a key capability for clinicians and health systems to develop.
-In fact, according to the results of a 2018 Deloitte survey, almost 25% of U.S. consumers have already had a virtual healthcare appointment, a strong indication that it’s a trend that’s quickly becoming mainstream.
-Especially for people in rural areas where healthcare resources are stretched thin or hundreds of miles away, a virtual visit can be the difference between receiving the care you need or going without.
+Before this global pandemic, virtual care was growing as a way to deliver accessible and convenient care.
+In fact, according to the results of a 2018 Deloitte survey, almost 25% of U.S. consumers have already had a virtual healthcare appointment, a strong indication that it’s quickly becoming mainstream.
+Now, more than ever, health systems need the ability to triage large numbers of people remotely and only bring in those who are experiencing the worst symptoms.

 Technology is just the beginning